Frank Scholten: Publications

-Having returned to Europe in early 1923, he exhibited a selection of 2200 of his photos at the Brook Art Gallery in Londen.
+Having returned to Europe in early 1923, he exhibited a selection of 2200 of his photos at the Brook Street Art Gallery in London.
 The exhibition, titled "Palestine in Transition", was favourably reviewed in many English and foreign newspapers.

 He then started the publication of his photographs in a series of volumes titles Palestine Illustrated.
 The first two volumes appeared in a French edition in 1929 and contained photos of Jaffa, combined with verses from the Bible, the Talmud and the Quran.
 As a result of the Wall Street crash of 1929 Scholten lost a large sum of money, but nevertheless continued publication of his two volumes in German, English and Dutch editions.
 Further volumes were projected but never published.

 As the Second World War made travel in Europe impossible, Scholten took up residence in Leiden.
 He continued working on his publications at the library of the Netherlands Institute for the Near East (Dutch language: Nederlands Instituut voor het Nabije Oosten, NINO).
 He had befriended Franz Böhl, one of its two directors (and Professor of Assyriology at Leiden University; previously of Hebrew at Groningen).